See below for detailed information about the Santa Fe Art Institute’s annual International Thematic Residency Program.

-The evaluation criteria for our international thematic residency program also focus on: artistic and creative excellence; the applicant’s personal and professional merit, including the applicant’s experience and the quality of their past work; the applicant’s capacity to grow through risk-taking and their ability to sustain a productive practice in a semi-structured environment; the applicant’s potential for professional development through access to a sponsored residency; and the potential for the applicant’s proposed project to engage community and effect tangible, positive social change.
+The evaluation criteria also focus on: artistic and creative excellence; the applicant’s personal and professional merit, including the applicant’s experience and the quality of their past work; the applicant’s capacity to grow through risk-taking and their ability to sustain a productive practice in a semi-structured environment; the applicant’s potential for professional development through access to a sponsored residency; and the potential for the applicant’s proposed project to engage community and effect positive social change.

 Why don’t you offer personalized feedback on applications?

 Based on the high number of applications received each year, staff and jurors are not able to provide personalized feedback on applications.

 How often may I apply for a residency at SFAI?